jamesriley11/Hybrid-IAM-Lab/README.md

 - Enforced adaptive authentication based on location and risk
 - Reduced manual identity administration and auditing via automation
 - Implemented least-privilege access design
-- Identified and corrected identity configuration issues during deployment and testing
+- Identified, troubleshooted, and corrected identity configuration issues during deployment and testing

 ## Notes
 This is a personal lab project built for learning and demonstration purposes.
 Free trials and evaluation images were used, and no production systems or real user data has been used.

+For full documentation, see the [lab writeup](./docs/writeup.md) and corresponding [scripts](./Scripts/)